qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 This message shows that your installation appears to be working correctly.
 ```

-#### Docker Installer Got Stuck "Deploying Required Windows Features"
+#### Issue: Docker Installer Got Stuck "Deploying Required Windows Features"

 First, if you are having any issues with any of this (e.g., installing Docker), e-mail the QEA teaching team with a description of the problem!
-If you ran into this particular issue, it is likely because you need to manually enable the requried windows features as described in [this previous section](#highly-recommended-pre-install-instructions).
+If you ran into the issue where the installer got stuck, it is likely because you need to manually enable the required windows features as described in [this previous section](#highly-recommended-pre-install-instructions).

-#### Docker Still Won't Start
+#### Issue: Docker Still Won't Start

 There are some reports that Windows security features are interfering with the Virtual Machine software that Docker uses.
-If Docker still won't start properly (i.e., as indicated when you click on the Docker Desktop icon or when you try to run the hello-world image), try the following steps.
+If Docker still won't start properly (e.g., as indicated when you click on the Docker Desktop icon or when you try to run the hello-world image), try the following steps.

 1. Open "Window Security"